feliblo/dbtective/docs/content/docs/running/github-actions.md

 The action will:

-- Exit with code `0` if all checks pass or only warnings are found
+- Exit with code `0` if all rules pass or only warnings are found
-- Exit with code `1` if any checks fail with `severity: "error"`
+- Exit with code `1` if any rules fail with `severity: "error"`

 This allows you to fail the CI pipeline when dbtective detects issues.